muhk01/bank_default_identification_pipeline/README.md

 # bank_defaulter_identification_pipeline
-Detecting a Bank defaulter using Apache Beam
-Credit card skippers/defaulters:
+Detecting a Bank Loan and Credit card defaulter using Apache Beam Credit card skippers/defaulters:

 --> Assign 1 point to customer for short payment, where a short payment means when customer fails to clear atleast 70% of its monthly spends.